MileHacker Logo

 • Morelia: A UNESCO World Heritage city with pink stone architecture.

-• San Luis Potosí: Historical city containing a mix of colonial and Art Nouveau architecture.
+• San Luis Potosí: Historical city containing a mix of colonial and A Style of art and architecture architecture.

-• León: Known for its leather goods industry.
+• León: Known for its leather products industry.

 Transportation Connections